3dgeo-heidelberg/4DGeo/docs/index.md

 ## About

-Built with React, it enables users to create their own dashboard layout to visualize their custom 4D geodata using various visualization and user-input modules.
+4DGeo enables users to create and share their own dashboard layout to visualize their custom 4D geodata using various available visualization and user-input modules.
 The project is designed to be flexible and extendable, making it easy to adapt for different use cases such as landslide detection, insect monitoring, and other environmental observations.
 It can be [hosted on a simple server or with Github Pages](#hosting-options).
-The data is read from a user-defined data source and is updated automatically at regular intervals, as specified in the refresh timer.
-This enables the 4DGeo dashboard to work particularly well with continuously updated data, such as that from monitoring systems that repeatedly scan an area of interest in addition to static data that does not need constant refreshing.
+The structured input [data](Application.md#21-data-model) is read from a user-defined web  source and is updated automatically at regular intervals, as specified in the refresh timer.
+This enables the 4DGeo dashboard to work particularly well with continuously updated data, such as that from monitoring systems that repeatedly scan an area of interest in addition to static or archive data that does not need constant refreshing.

+**How to set it up and share it in 2 min:**
+- ADD

 **Key Features:**